casazium/license/README.md

 - AES-256-GCM encryption for license keys
 - License key generation and validation
-- Key expiration handling
+- Key expiration and revocation handling
 - Tiered license support (e.g., Free, Pro, Enterprise)
-- Fastify-based backend
+- Fastify-based backend with SQLite
-- Environment-specific config handling
+- Configurable usage limits and quota tracking
+- Activation enforcement to prevent license sharing
 - Designed for extensibility and embedding into other systems

 ### 🔐 License Lifecycle